northperseids/circinibot/README.md

 ...and you should be good to go - from there, just run the circini.js file using `node circini.js` (or use something like pm2 if you want to keep the bot up in the background - I've been using pm2 to keep my bots running).

 *Note that in order to use it in DMs you'll need to enable "user installs" in the Discord developer portal and install/authorize the bot on your account, not on a server.
-Also, please note that if you allow other people to authorize your bot and/or invite the bot to a server, EVERYONE IN THE SERVER and/or EVERYONE WHO AUTHORIZES THE BOT will be able to send messages with your proxies!!!
-This is intended for use in DMs only!!*
+Also, please note that if you allow other people to authorize your bot, EVERYONE WHO AUTHORIZES THE BOT will be able to send messages with your proxies!!!*

 If you get stuck, there's plenty of decent videos and etc. showing how to get a bot up and running!